KevinThompson96/TryHackMe-SOC-Simulation/README.md

 # TryHackMe SOC Phishing Simulator Using Splunk
-In this lab, I reviewed phishing alerts, investigating firewall and proxy logs using Splunk, and wrote short case reports for each alert.
+In this lab, I reviewed phishing alerts, investigating firewall and proxy logs using Splunk, and wrote incident reports for each alert.

 The goal of this lab was to determine whether each alert was a **true positive** or a **false positive**, provide evidence, and to clearly explain the reasoning behind each decision to reach a conclusion.